View Michael Orobello's Obituary on TheDay.com and share memories

 |

 Oakdale - Michael Orobello, 81, of Oakdale entered eternal life June 24, 2019.
 He was born Feb.
-23, 1938, in Brooklyn, N.Y. the son of the late Vincent and Elvera (Dematties) Orobello.
-He was the beloved husband of Anna (Morisani) Orobello who survives him.
+23, 1938, in Brooklyn, N.Y., the son of the late Vincent and Elvera (Dematties) Orobello.
+He was united in marriage, to the former Anna Morisani July 7, 1962, in Our Lady of Grace Church, Brooklyn, N.Y., Mrs Orobello survives him.

+They moved to the area in 1971 and Mr. Orobello, was employed as a senior planner at Electric Boat.
+He was an avid hunter, and a Life Member of the NRA.
+With his family they enjoyed boating on Long Island Sound, four wheeling with ATV in Vermont along with snowmobiling.
+Michael and Anna traveled cross-country in their motor home and he had a passion for cars.
+Michael was a communicant of St. John the Evangelist Church.

+Besides his beloved wife of 57 years of marriage, he is survived by two children, Maria Goss and Michael Orobello II both of Waterford; his four grandchildren, Melissa Goss-Maher, Adam Goss, Alexandra Fryer and Megan Orobello.
+He was predeceased by a daughter, Grace Fryer; and two sisters, Dolores Minnini and Rosemarie Votinelli.

-His family will receive relatives and friend from 5 to 8 p.m.
-Sunday, June 30, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave.
-New London.
+His family will receive relatives and friends from 5 to 8 p.m.
+Sunday, June 30, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
 The funeral will assemble at 10 a.m.
 Monday, July 1, and proceed to a Mass of Christian Burial at 11 a.m. in St. John the Evangelist Church, 22 Maple Ave.
 Uncasville.
 Interment will follow in, St. Andrews Cemetery, Colchester.